 When you are under stress, your body will react.
 Stress stimulates chemical reactions in the body that make your skin more sensitive.
 In addition, there are many of your nerve endings that are connected to the skin so that if your central nervous system reads a disturbance due to stress, your skin will also react.

-Getting rid of stress rash can be done by doing treatments with natural ingredients such as aloe vera, you can also try moisturizers, or steroid creams.
+Getting rid of stress rash can be done by doing treatments with natural ingredients such as aloe vera, you can also try moisturizers or steroid creams.
 If those treatments can’t help, you probably should see a doctor.

 Hope this article is useful for you.
-If you have an experience on how to get rid of stress rash, please share it in the comment section down below.
+If you have an experience on how to get rid of a stress rash, please share it in the comment section down below.
 I would love to hear your thoughts.

-Stay safe, happy and healthy.
+Stay safe, happy, and healthy.